rust-lang/rust/src/doc/rustc-dev-guide/src/traits/slg.md

-Note that I am writing out the answer A0 as a substitution that can be applied to the table goal; actually, in the code, the goals for each X-clause are also represented as substitutions, but in this exposition I've chosen to write them as full goals, following NFTD.
+Note that I am writing out the answer A0 as a substitution that can be applied to the table goal; actually, in the code, the goals for each X-clause are also represented as substitutions, but in this exposition I've chosen to write them as full goals, following [NFTD].

+[NFTD]: ./bibliography.html#slg

 Since we now have an answer, `ensure_answer(T1, A0)` will return `Ok` to the table T0, indicating that answer A0 is available.
 T0 now has the job of incorporating that result into its active strand.
 It does